NaiboWang/IDSCheck/Readme.md

 # IDS Check

-A library for ids friends to check the GPU and CPU utilization by simple command line commands.
+A library for docker users to check the GPU and CPU utilization by simple command line commands.

 ## Install